 Pre-Call for Interested Participants in New Book Project on Public Participation

 In 2004, SUNY Press published Communication and public participation in environmental decision making, a volume co-edited by myself, John Delicath, and Marie-France Elsenbeer.
 This book contained chapters derived from the 2001 Conference on Communication and Environment (COCE) that had a public participation theme.
-In my opinion, this volume has made a significant contribution to the field, including a much-cited chapter by Sue Senecah on the "trinity of voice" concept.
+In my opinion, this volume has made a significant contribution to the field.

 Research in this area has flourished since then, including the recent book Citizen voices: Performing public participation in science and environment communication (Intellect, 2012), co-edited by our wonderful European colleagues Louise Phillips, Anabela Carvalho, and Julie Doyle and published as part of the European Communication Research and Education Association (ECREA) book series.
 I highly recommend this volume.